vtolani95/HumANav-Release/README.md

 For rendering purposes, we use the [Swiftshader](https://github.com/google/swiftshader) rendering engine, a CPU based rendering engine for photorealistic visuals (rgb, disparity, surface normal, etc.) from textured meshes used in.
 We use mesh scans of office buildings from the [Stanford Large Scale 3d Indoor Spaces Dataset (SD3DIS)](http://buildingparser.stanford.edu/dataset.html) , however the rendering engine is independent of the meshes used.
 In principle, textured meshes from scans of any office buildings can be used.
 For human meshes we turn to the [SURREAL Dataset](https://www.di.ens.fr/willow/research/surreal/data/) which renders images of synthetic humans in a variety of poses, genders, body shapes, and lighting conditions.
 Though the meshes themselves are synthetic, the human poses in the SURREAL dataset come from real human motion capture data and contain a variety of actions including running, jumping, dancing, acrobatics, and walking.
 We focus on the subset of poses in which the human is walking.

+More information & a live demo of the HumANav Dataset is available on the [project website](https://smlbansal.github.io/LB-WayPtNav-DH/).

 ## Data

 #### Render the Human Meshes